AndreasAugustin/go-gitmoji-cli/README.md

 There are 2 ways making commits with the tool

 - hooks `go-gitmoji-cli hooks --help`.
+With that command it is possible to install a commit hook.
+To use the hook, just do a `git commit <options>`.
-This will install a commit hook.
+This will trigger the cli.
-- commit `go-gitmoji-cli commit --help`
+- commit `go-gitmoji-cli commit --help`.
+It is not possible to use this command when you have installed a hook.

 ```bash
 # doing a commit with dry-run